jappeace/jappeaceApplication/content/newtypes.md

 instance (Wrapped a, FromField (Unwrapped a)) =>
          FromBackendRow Postgres (DBFieldWrap a)
 ```
-This isntance shows the core idea, we add the wrapped
+This instance shows the core idea.
-restriction on `a`, which allows us to speak about the
+We add the wrapped restriction on `a`,
-unwrapped form of a, eg, the actuall underlying type
+which allows us to speak about the unwrapped form of a.
-of for example `Email`, which is Text.
+The unwraped type of `Email` would be Text.
 Beam has already made a FromField instance for Text,
 so we're done.